CVLAB-Unibo/RefRec/README.md

 ## Download and load datasets on W&B server (Registration required)
 Reqeuest dataset access at https://drive.google.com/file/d/14mNtQTPA-b9_qzfHiadUIc_RWvPxfGX_/view?usp=sharing The dataset is the same provided by the original authours at https://github.com/canqin001/PointDAN.
 For convenience we provide a preprocessed version used in this work.

-To train the reconstruction network merge two datasets.
-Then, load all the required datasets on wandb server.
-For example for modelnet->scannet execute the following commands:
+To train the reconstruction network, we need to merge two dataset.
+Then, load all the required dataset to the wandb server:

 ```bash
 unzip PointDA_aligned.zip -d data/